SitecorePowerShell/Console/docs/remoting-policy-setup.md

   ```
 - In **Approved Scripts**, select any Web API scripts they should be able to call by name

-### 2. Create an API Key
+### 2. Create a Shared Secret Client

-Go to `/sitecore/system/Modules/PowerShell/Settings/Access/API Keys/`.
-Right-click, Insert, choose "Remoting API Key."
+Go to `/sitecore/system/Modules/PowerShell/Settings/Access/Remoting Clients/`.
+Right-click, Insert, choose "Shared Secret Client."

 - Check **Enabled**
-- Set a **Shared Secret** — a long, random string.
+- Set a **Shared Secret** - a long, random string.
 Give this to the developer securely
-- Set **Policy** — pick the policy you just created. **This is required.** Without it, every request gets denied.
+- Set **Policy** - pick the policy you just created. **This is required.** Without it, every request gets denied.

 ### 3. Give the developer their credentials

 They need:
 - Your Sitecore hostname (e.g., `https://spe.dev.local`)
-- The shared secret you set on their API Key
+- The shared secret you set on their client item

 They'll use these to authenticate when calling the remoting endpoints.